VPT Scenario Entry Tool (S.E.T. or ScenGen)

 3. Usage

-To generate new traffic scenarios, click the "GenPath" button on the upper right side of the display.
+To generate new traffic scenarios, click the "Add Tracks" button (formerly "GenPath") on the upper right side of the display.
 It will pop-up a window with three radio-buttons at the top.
 The choices are:

 1. Explicit - This mode lets you enter a specific track trajectory to occur at a specific time.
 You select a vehicle type, and then enter times and click points on the map for each waypoint along the trajectory.
 (The velocities to reach the waypoints in the specified times are automatically calculated and displayed.)